RaitaroH/adl/README.md

 ### Requirements

 + [vn-ki/anime-downloader](https://github.com/vn-ki/anime-downloader/wiki/Installation) - make sure this works.
 [Git version](https://github.com/vn-ki/anime-downloader/issues/226) required for `$adl -y`.
-Changing the provider is a good idea, I use `animepahe`.
+Settings for `anime-downloader`, such as provider, need to be placed in your [configuration file](https://github.com/vn-ki/anime-downloader/wiki/Config), as instructed in the documentation.
 + [z411/trackma](https://github.com/z411/trackma) - tested with anilist (you need to set up trackma before using adl).
 Also adl now needs the following [PR merge](https://github.com/z411/trackma/commit/020c0a25637f7368e6c075bcbe67cd938a51b818) that fixes issue [#9](https://github.com/RaitaroH/adl/issues/9);
 + [junegunn/fzf](https://github.com/junegunn/fzf) - needed for show selection;
 + [frece](https://github.com/SicariusNoctis/frece) - *optional* - `$adl -f` will show most watched anime at the top of the list.
 By default frece is not used;